I was raised on a farm.

 The crazy Catoosa police officer did everything he could to frame my second son for a manufactured felony crime that did not happen.
 He grilled and mistreated my son.
 He definitely knew that my son was in fact my son because my son informed him so under the grilling.
 Professional courtesy?
 What a turd.

 Seven years after the attempted enslavement of me, an adult child of the older brother setup a nonsensical deal and then lied about me, making this a second generation attack.
-And as my son is a second generation with me, is this a continuing long-running one-sided feud?
+And as my son is a second generation with me, does this qualify as a continuing long-running one-sided feud?
 Are they ever going to quit?
 We never did anything to these crazy people and never wanted to have anything to do with any of them.
 They are mean, mean people.

 Even the totally ridiculous faulting of my first son (false arrest #1) for the wreck had me wondering if this highway patrolman had recognized me and was in on the crap.
 That wreck was not an accident.
 It was a drunk driver on the wrong side of the road who rammed and demolished my son's car.
+It took the trooper an hour and a half to get there with the drunk running at us and screaming because my son had called the sheriff's office.

 What a waste of good times it all was.
+When people find out what I wasted my life on, they ask, "Do you miss it?"

 CLICK ON THE FOLLOWING FOR: